-An OECD workshop on revising the metrics for measuring broadband and the Internet economy will be hosted by Ofcom, the UK regulator for communication services, in London on 14-15 June 2012.
+This technical workshop entitled “Identifying an Appropriate Set of Metrics and Indicators for Measuring Broadband and the Internet Economy” was hosted by Ofcom, the UK regulator for communication services, in London on 14-15 June 2012.

-During the Internet Economy meeting, attended by Ministers, high level officials and leaders from all stakeholder groups, there was an agreement that collecting additional data, consistent across the OECD community, is critical for determining factors that affect broadband access and adoption and assessing policies which may best advance national plans relating to broadband and the development of the Internet Economy.
+The event was a direct outcome of the OECD’s June 2011 High Level Meeting on the Internet Economy, at which there was an agreement that collecting additional data, consistent across the OECD community, is critical for determining factors that affect broadband access and adoption and assessing policies which may best advance national plans relating to broadband and the development of the Internet Economy.

 A first workshop in October 2011, jointly hosted by the FCC and the Department of Commerce in Washington, D.C., examined the OECD’s proposed metrics checklist to assess both the broad policy issue and the methodological underpinnings surrounding its further revision, adoption and ultimate implementation.

 This goal of the June 2012 London workshop was then for participants to make a substantial advance in the development of new metrics for measuring broadband and the Internet Economy building on the discussions, so far, in particular, taking account of the outcome of the first workshop.
 The goals were, inter alia, to reach agreement on:

 For further information, please contact the OECD Secretariat at email@example.com.